Amma (2003 film): History

-Amma was based on a real-life story and was chosen by the State Govt. of Uttar Pradesh (INDIA) to be awarded a subsidy of Rs.10 Lacs and exemption of entertainment tax for one year.
+Amma was based on a real-life story and was chosen by the State Govt. of Uttar Pradesh to be awarded a subsidy of Rs.
+10 Lacs and exemption of entertainment tax for one year.
 The film was recalled in the National Film Festival 2003, out of a total of 132 films submitted.
 This film was the debut feature film of editor Amitabh Shukla.